flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 One big assumption in all this is that the AI will give an acceptable answer when playing the game.
 If the AI does not spit out a valid Python program, then our strategy will fail as well and we are both disqualified.

 So one might ask - "Can't we just check if the program the AI outputs is valid?
 And if it's not, then we can simply return 'print(1)' and win?".
 The trouble is that to do so, we would have to determine if the outputted program will run forever or stop, which is something that is <a href="[https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis](https://en.wikipedia.org/wiki/Halting_problem)https://en.wikipedia.org/wiki/Halting_problem">famously impossible to do in general</a>.
-In fact, you can see why with this very problem - if a program could answer the Halting problem, then it could give a best answer to $BB(N)$ (try to see why yourself), which contradicts our ability to always do better.
+In fact, you can see why through the lens of this very problem -- if a program could answer the Halting problem, then it could give a best answer to $BB(n)$ (try to see why yourself), which contradicts our ability to always do better for large $n$.

 ---
 # Is this all an argument that we can never simulate the human brain?